apollographql/apollo-server/docs/source/features/plugins.md

 > **Types:** If you're using TypeScript to develop a custom plugin, the `apollo-server-plugin-base` module exports [the `ApolloServerPlugin` interface](https://github.com/apollographql/apollo-server/blob/master/packages/apollo-server-plugin-base/src/index.ts) for plugins to utilize.

-A plugin defines the life-cycle events it wishes to act upon using an object which maps events (specific events are defined in further detail later in this document) to the functions that implement them.
+A plugin defines the lifecycle events it wishes to act upon using an object which maps events (specific events are defined in further detail later in this document) to the functions that implement them.

 For example, here is a very simple plugin, defined as an object literal, which implements a `requestDidStart` event: